This leaflet gives a brief summary of asthma.

 - Most people with asthma are treated with inhalers:

 - Reliever inhalers relax the muscle in the airways.
 This gives quick relief of symptoms as the airways open wider.
 These are also known as 'bronchodilator' inhalers as they widen (dilate) the airways (bronchi).
 You use these inhalers 'as required' if symptoms develop.

 - Preventer inhalers reduce inflammation.
 The medicine in most preventer inhalers is a steroid.
 Use these each day to prevent symptoms from occurring.

-- Long-acting bronchodilator inhalers work in a similar way to 'relievers', but work for up to 12 hours after taking each dose.
+- Long-acting bronchodilator inhalers work in a similar way to 'relievers' but work for up to 12 hours after each dose has been taken.
 One may be needed if symptoms are not fully prevented by the preventer inhaler alone.
 (Some brands of inhaler contain a steroid plus a long-acting bronchodilator for convenience.)

 - Most people with asthma should take a regular preventer inhaler.
 The aim is to prevent symptoms so that you can get on with a normal life.

 - You may need a short course of steroid tablets now and then to treat a bad attack of asthma.
 Steroids reduce inflammation.

 - Make sure you know:

 - Which is your reliever inhaler and which is your preventer inhaler.

 - What to do if symptoms become worse.